BDineshBharadwaj/IBM_Course/Project_Report.md

 3. A feature set is generated using collecting the frequency of different cuisines as mentioned in the Data section.
 FourSquare has been used to get the data.
 The data has been obtained over a course of four days because of the limits to Foursquare API service.The data is stored on IBM free database.
 The scaled and normalized feature set is as follows.
 ![Featureset Data from Foursquare](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/Featureset.PNG)

-4. Kmeans algorithm has been used to cluster the feature set into six clusters. the algorithm is run 12 different initiations and the best set is chosen.
+4. Kmeans algorithm has been used to cluster the feature set into five clusters. the algorithm is run 12 different initiations and the best set is chosen.
 The sklearn package is used to do the machine learning.

 ## Results
 The distribution of Hotels among the clusters is as follows.

 ![Cluster numbers](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/Clustercount.PNG)

-The hotels have been clustered into six groups and the following plots are generated to visualize the clusters.
+The hotels have been clustered into five groups and the following plots are generated to visualize the clusters.
 1. Bar charts with the mean of each group.
 ![Bar1](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/Bar1.PNG)